 ConvertKit Deliverability Rates

 According to their website, ConvertKit also has a 99% deliverability rate.
 Or, at least they mention, “Last month ConvertKit has sent over 1 billion emails with a deliverability of over 99%”.

 I wasn’t able to find other studies on ConvertKit’s deliverability to share with you in this article.
 But, they seem to have a lot of resources to help you get your emails delivered and in the right place.

 ConvertKit’s tools are indeed pretty well suited for bloggers and digital creators.

 If you look at those groups’ needs, you’ll find that ConvertKit meets most of them.
-Plus, it is also easy to use because of the simplicity.
+Plus, it is also easy to use because of its simplicity.

 So, ConvertKit is great for bloggers looking for simplicity and don’t want to use a more comprehensive tool like GetResponse.
 Based on my assumptions, I could imagine ConvertKit working well for digital creators in niches like food, fashion, interior design, etc.

 If you want to see ConvertKit in action then take a look at the video below.

 GetResponse vs ConvertKit – Pricing